ctrf-io/github-test-reporter/README.md

     # Behavior Options
     summary: false # Post report to the job summary.
 Default is true
     pull-request: false # Comment on pull request with report.
 Default is false
+    title: '' # Set a custom title to display on the report.
     annotate: false # Add failed test annotations.
 Default is true
     on-fail-only: false # Add a pull request comment only if tests fail.
 Default is false
     exit-on-fail: false # Exit the workflow with a failure status if any tests fail.
 Default is false